Machine Reference

 - May not perform as well with newer operating systems.

-machine type emulates the Intel Q35 chipset, which provides a more modern hardware configuration with support for PCI Express (PCIe).
+The q35 machine type emulates the Intel Q35 chipset, which provides a more modern hardware configuration with support for PCI Express (PCIe).
 This machine type is suitable for running newer operating systems and software that can take advantage of modern hardware features.

 -